 A6.
 In the public sector, there may be additional audit responsibilities with respect to the consideration of laws and regulations which may relate to the audit of financial statements or may extend to other aspects of the entity's operations.

-^{7a} In the UK under Section 499 of the Companies Act 2006 or Sections 193(3) and 197 of the Companies Act, 1990 in Ireland.
+^{7a} In the UK, under Section 499 of the Companies Act 2006.

-8 ISA (UK and Ireland) 700, "Forming an Opinion and Reporting on Financial Statements," paragraph 38.
+8 ISA (UK) 700 (Revised June 2016), Forming an Opinion and Reporting on Financial Statements, paragraph 38.